 Stinging nettle is one of those super plants that supposedly does it all.
 I can’t speak to all its benefits, but I do find stinging nettle helpful for seasonal allergies.
 So do others, apparently.

-The University of Maryland Medical Center has this to say about nettle:
+The Mount Sinai Health Library has this to say about nettle:

 I’ve been drinking nettle tea in the morning, but ya know, I’m a coffee kinda’ girl.
 I’ve been thinking I’d like to chew my nettle.